Toning Your Hair at Home: How to Pick, Mix & Apply a Hair Color Toner

 image.png

-How to Mix & Apply Hair Toner - Steps for Toning Your Hair at Home
+How to Mix & Apply Hair Toner - Toning Hair at Home

 Before you start your toning process, it's crucial to prepare your hair properly.
 Begin by washing your hair with a clarifying shampoo to remove any product buildup or residue that could interfere with the toner's absorption.
 Next, thoroughly dry your hair to ensure even application and consistent results.